Article updated on 6-17-20 (originally posted on 8-27-16)

 Don’t be spammy

-Back to my point about too many posts being spammy.
-The types of things you post can also come across spammy.
-Twitter is a space for thought leadership.
+If you are posting the wrong types of things, your account can come across spammy.
+Twitter is a space for thought leadership and sharing relevant advice.
 Posting too frequently about your services or deals on your products can turn your followers away.